 First and foremost a venue needs to allow you to put on an event safely, but it is of course a financial decision too.
 If safety means a maximum audience of 25 does that offer a viable financial model?

 There is unlikely to be the perfect venue and perfect answer here.
 It will require some adjustment and openness to new approaches on your part.
 Your events will be different, but as long as they are safe, you are at least putting on events.

 One such example we have heard of is doing two performances in one day.
 If capacity is an issue, the same performances done twice to two different audiences could help make the event viable (note that cleaning would have to take place between performances).

-Closing times and table service: there might be local and tier restrictions affecting what time your venue can close and if/ how they can serve alcohol.
-The venue should be up to speed on these – but it's worth checking what they are as it could impact your planning.
-In England, the DCMS Performing Arts guidance is the best place to look.
+Closing times and table service: there might be restrictions affecting what time your venue can close and if / how they can serve alcohol.
+The venue should be up to speed on these – but it’s worth checking what they are doing as it could impact your planning.

-The venue’s risk assessment: The venue should have done their own RA and have their own protective measures and procedures in place:
+The venue’s risk assessment: The venue should have done their own risk assessment and have their own protective measures and procedures in place:

 Ask to see these and make sure you are happy with them.

 - Go and see the venue and look at their measures for yourself.

 - Think about your requirements and how they fit with the venue’s risk assessment and procedures: